ivan-hc/AM/README.md

 "AM" on the contrary, provides a "fixed" installation, but can install and manage apps both locally and at the system level.

-I recommend "AM" to privileged users who want to install and manage apps at multiple levels, and "AppMan" to non-privileged users who do not have large needs.
+- "AM" is for privileged users who want to install and manage apps at multiple levels
+- "AppMan" is the way to go for non-privileged users or those who don't have great needs

+If you want to know more about "AppMan", visit https://github.com/ivan-hc/AppMan

 ------------------------------------------------------------------------
 ### AM installation structure